iMohamedSheta/xqb/CONTRIBUTING.md

 * A clear title and description.
 * Steps to reproduce.
 * Expected vs actual behavior.
-* Relevant code snippets or SQL output.
+* Relevant code snippets or Sql output.

 ---